QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/01-Create-Shapes.md

 `TODO: Image`

-Primitives expose a property called Seed.
-Changing this property randomizes the shape.
-This allows you to create multiple primitives that follow the same general paradigm but are distinctly different shapes.
+Primitives often have a property called a "seed" that can be used to randomize their shape.
+By changing the seed value, you can create multiple primitives that are based on the same general concept but have distinct and unique shapes.
+This can be useful for creating a variety of objects that share similar characteristics but are not identical, such as a field of different-shaped rock formations or a mountain with differently shaped ridges.
+The seed property allows you to easily create variations of a primitive without having to manually adjust its shape each time.

 Primitives come in 2 forms: basic Primitives and Geo Primitives.